 What’s behind this?

-Besides the greater chance for exposure online ads can generate, they are by far more accountable than print ads, which makes them especially attractive to marketers.
+Besides the greater chance for exposure online ads can generate, they are by far more accountable than print ads, which makes them especially attractive to marketers, some prominent marketers like On The Map LinkedIn.
 Not only can you get an idea of how many people are looking at the ads on a given page, but you can track how many times they were clicked on and which placements had the most successful conversion rates.

 What This Means for Businesses